SPLUNK PARTNER PROGRAM GENERAL TERMS

 Notices under these Partner General Terms or Specific Partner Addenda must be in writing and will be deemed to have been given upon (a) personal delivery, (b) the second business day after mailing, or (c) except for notices of termination or an indemnifiable claim (“Legal Notices”) which shall be clearly identifiable as a Legal Notice, the first business day after sending by email to an email address provided by the other party for such purpose.
 You will send any Legal Notices to Splunk in writing addressed to the Legal Department, Splunk Inc., 270 Brannan Street, San Francisco, CA 94107 USA, with a copy via email to firstname.lastname@example.org

 .
-We will address any Legal Notices to you using the information provided by you in the Partner Portal when you register as a Splunk partner.
-We may notify you via e- mail or through the Partner Portal for all other notices, including about any changes or updates to Splunk Partner Program requirements and benefits.
+You agree that Splunk may address any Legal Notices to you using the information provided by you in the Partner Portal when you register as a Splunk partner.
+We may notify you via e-mail or through the Partner Portal for all other notices, including about any changes or updates to Splunk Partner Program requirements and benefits.
+You agree to keep such information current and ensure that your representatives and personnel that are performing under these Partner General Terms are familiar with the Partner Portal and consult it on a regular basis to receive communications and notices from Splunk.

 9.6.
 Force Majeure.
 Excluding any payment obligations under a Specific Partner Addendum, neither party nor its Affiliates, subsidiaries, officers, directors, employees, agents, partners and licensors will be liable for any delay or failure to perform any obligation under these Partner General Terms or Specific Partner Addendum where the delay or failure results from any cause beyond their reasonable control, including, without limitation, acts of God, labor disputes or other industrial disturbances, electrical, telecommunications, or other utility failures, earthquake, storms or other elements of nature, blockades, embargoes, riots, acts or orders of government, acts of terrorism, or war.